-Coaches who provide need-support can help athletes internalize extrinsic motivation and develop the psycho-social maturity of identified motivation (Deci & Ryan, 2000).
-Identified motivation is needed to develop one's potential and willingness to take on tasks that may not be enjoyable, such as repetitive and demanding drills.
-In contrast, controlling behaviours are need undermining and include chaos (vs structure), hostility (vs warmth), and coercion (vs autonomy-supportive) (Skinner & Edge, 2002).
-The absence of need-supportive behaviours does not automatically imply the presence of thwarting behaviours (Sheldon, 2011).
-An interpersonal style that actively thwarts athletes' needs can be considered controlling (Bartholomew, Ntoumanis, Ryan, Bosch, & Thogersen-Ntoumani, 2011).
-A need supportive style is preferable over a controlling interpersonal style, which may actively thwart athletes' needs (Bartholomew et al., 2011).
-The concepts of controlling style and need-supportive style are orthogonal (Matosic & Cox, 2014; Soenens et al., 2009).
-Initial empirical evidence indicates that coaches often use a combination of the behaviours from these two interpersonal styles (Matosic et al., 2016).
+219 Coaches who provide need-support can help athletes internalize extrinsic motivation and develop the psycho-social maturity of identified motivation (Deci & Ryan, 2000).
+220 Identified motivation is needed to develop one's potential and willingness to take on tasks that 221 222 may not be enjoyable, such as repetitive and demanding drills.
+In contrast, controlling behaviours are need undermining and include chaos (vs structure), hostility (vs warmth), and 223 coercion (vs autonomy-supportive) (Skinner & Edge, 2002).
+The absence of need-supportive 224 behaviours does not automatically imply the presence of thwarting behaviours (Sheldon, 225 2011).
+An interpersonal style that actively thwarts athletes' needs can be considered 226 227 controlling (Bartholomew, Ntoumanis, Ryan, Bosch, & Thøgersen-Ntoumani, 2011).
+A need supportive style is preferable over a controlling interpersonal style, which may actively thwart 228 athletes' needs (Bartholomew et al., 2011).
+The concepts of controlling style and need-229 supportive style are orthogonal (Matosic & Cox, 2014; Soenens et al., 2009).
+Initial empirical 230 evidence indicates that coaches often use a combination of the behaviours from these two 231 interpersonal styles (Matosic et al., 2016).
+232 how they act (Mageau & Vallerand, 2003; Pelletier, Séguin-Lévesque, & Legault, 2002).

-Despite knowledge about and attempts to foster need-supportive coaching, there are determinants that influence coaches' interpersonal style: the coaching context, perception of athletes' behaviour and motivation, and coaches' personal orientation (Mageau & Vallerand, 2003).
-First, pressure from above is the pressure coaches feel to perform - this can determine how they act (Mageau & Vallerand, 2003; Pelletier, Séguin-Lévesque, & Legault, 2002).
 Secondly, if coaches perceive their athletes to be lazy and lacking incentives and engagement, they tend to pressure these athletes and downplay the motivation they wish to see (Rocchi, Pelletier, & Couture, 2013).
 Thirdly, coaches' beliefs about what good coaching is influences how they behave toward their athletes.

+233 Despite knowledge about and attempts to foster need-supportive coaching, there are 234 determinants that influence coaches' interpersonal style: the coaching context, perception of 235 athletes' behaviour and motivation, and coaches' personal orientation (Mageau & Vallerand, 236 2003).
+First, pressure from above is the pressure coaches feel to perform-this can determine

-Perceptions of need-supportive behaviours
+242 Perceptions of need-supportive behaviours

-The competitive context typically involves extrinsic incentives and contingencies of approval that constantly challenge autonomous motivation (Cheon, Reeve, Lee, & Lee, 2015; Ryan & Deci, 2017; Standage & Ryan, 2012).
-For instance, if an athlete perceived pressure to win (such as prize money), then this impacts intrinsic motivation negatively.
-However, winning can also have an informational functional significance and enhance intrinsic motivation if competence feedback is offered in a need-supportive way (Ryan & Deci, 2017).

-Despite the importance of fostering or designing need-supportive environments, few studies have investigated multiple perspectives (i.e. athletes' perceptions, coach perceptions, observer's perceptions) of coach interpersonal behaviour.
-In one of the few studies on multiple perspectives, Smith and Smoll (1996) found low or no correlation between coaches' selfreports and observers' ratings of coaches' interpersonal behaviour.
-Athletes' (young team players') ratings correlated more with the observers' ratings than that of the coaches.
-In a more recent study, Lyons and his colleagues examined coach and athlete perceptions of autonomy-supportive coaching in a group of Olympic ski cross athletes and found that there were consensus between coaches providing and athletes perceptions of autonomy-supportive behaviours (Lyons, Rynne, & Mallett, 2012).
+The competitive context typically involves extrinsic incentives and contingencies of 243 244 approval that constantly challenge autonomous motivation (Cheon, Reeve, Lee, & Lee, 2015; Ryan & Deci, 2017; Standage & Ryan, 2012).
+For instance, if an athlete perceived pressure to 245 win (such as prize money), then this impacts intrinsic motivation negatively.
+However, 246 247 winning can also have an informational functional significance and enhance intrinsic motivation if competence feedback is offered in a need-supportive way (Ryan & Deci, 2017).
+248 Despite the importance of fostering or designing need-supportive environments, few 249 studies have investigated multiple perspectives (i.e., athletes' perceptions, coach perceptions, 250 observer's perceptions) of coach interpersonal behaviour.
+In one of the few studies on multiple 251 252 perspectives, Smith and Smoll (1996) found low or no correlation between coaches' selfreports and observers' ratings of coaches' interpersonal behaviour.
+Athletes' (young team 253 players') ratings correlated more with the observers' ratings than that of the coaches.
+In a 254 255 more recent study, Lyons and his colleagues examined coach and athlete perceptions of autonomy-supportive coaching in a group of Olympic ski cross athletes and found that there 256 were consensus between coaches providing and athletes perceptions of autonomy-supportive 257 258 behaviours (Lyons, Rynne, & Mallett, 2012).